 This would have been a dream match at the time, with two of the best tag teams of the 80s competing.
 Not only that, although the Brain Busters had been in the WWF for a little short of a year, they were still seen as faces of the NWA, having been a part of the original lineup of the Four Horsemen amongst other accomplishments.
 This then, in short, was a big deal.

 Bret has talked about in his book how he was worried about losing in a non-title match on a major pay-per-view to a team so strongly associated with the NWA.
 In hindsight, it is strange booking – the Harts would have looked stronger if they had been allowed to win here but just came short when the titles were on the line.
 However, it is what it is and they the teams assembled a cracker of a match anyway.

 Considering the Busters were so dominant in the NWA, and were arguably the better of the two teams, it’s really interesting to see them on the back foot here, with the Harts dominating the action, utilizing double team moves to great effect.
-The Busters eventually take the advantage over the Anvil, and everything both teams hit is executed so smoothly, it’s a real treat to watch.
-The crowd are red hot for this one, and it really adds to the atmosphere, especially when Bret makes a comeback and snaps Tully with suplexes, slams and members of the famous ‘Five Moves of Doom’.
+The Busters eventually take advantage over the Anvil, and everything both teams hit is executed so smoothly, it’s a real treat to watch.
+The crowd is red hot for this one, and it adds to the atmosphere, especially when Bret makes a comeback and snaps Tully with suplexes, slams, and members of the famous ‘Five Moves of Doom’.

 The Busters steal the win with some typical Bobby Heenan subterfuge, but the bigger crime is that these two teams were booked into a massive feud off of the back of this.
 The Busters would soon be gone, but at least we have this gem of a match.